Find your local team

 Test Weight Rating

-Canola emergence is very dependent upon a moist, firm seedbed and a planting depth not exceeding ¾ inch.
+Canola emergence is very dependent upon a moist, firm seedbed and a planting depth not exceeding 3/4 inch.
 Typical emergence varies from 60 percent to 80 percent.
-Seeding rates of 14 to 17 seeds per square foot should result in adequate stands.
-Stands of four plants per square foot can still result in normal yields due to the exceptional ability of canola to compensate by increasing branching.
+Seeding rates of 12 to 15 seeds per square foot should result in adequate stands.
+Target 7-8 plants per square foot for the final stand.

 Helix® Vibrance® seed-applied insecticide should provide protection against flea beetle for a 21-day window.
 Begin monitoring prior to the end of this window.
 Apply an insecticide if infestation levels are significant and the plants are not robust enough to outgrow feeding damage.